ClassicPress-research/classic-forms-8/README.md

-Contact Form 7
+Classic Forms 8
 ==============

-This is the development repository for Contact Form 7, a WordPress plugin that lets you manage contact forms on your website.
-A copy of the plugin package is downloadable from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/contact-form-7/).
+This is the development repository for Classic Forms 8, a fork of Contact Form 7 compatible with ClassicPress 1.0 and WordPress 4.9.

+Classic Forms 8 is a plugin that lets you manage contact forms on your website.

 License
 -------